DeFiCh/defichain.com/content/dfi-token.en.md

   footer:
     weight: 40
 meta:
-  description: Learn about and acquire the DFI token.
+  description: Learn about the DFI token and its utility, distribution, airdrops and how to acquire DFI.
 Join the DeFiChain Insiders.
   og:
     title: Token
-    description: Learn about and acquire the DFI token.
+    description: Learn about the DFI token and its utility, distribution, airdrops and how to acquire DFI.
 Join the DeFiChain Insiders.
     site_name: DeFi Blockchain
     image: /img/og/ogimage_en.png
     image_type: image/png